 The project team conducts research to improve the results and maximise the overall usage of the recovered materials from disposable coffee cups.
 Through the National Product Stewardship Investment Fund, the Australian government grants the program $697,200 as support.

 Based on records, the program has established over 1,000 collection sites around Australia, turning cups into various industrial and consumer products.
 It expands its collection network to all states and local areas to gather and recycle more coffee cups.

 Coffee cup recycling has faced many issues concerning its processes.
-Since disposable cups include thin plastic lining on their composition, most of them do not fit for normal recycling procedures.
+Since disposable cups have thin plastic lining on their composition, most do not fit for normal recycling procedures.